jbyrdrh/dynatrace-eda-demo/README.md

 **Setting up the Event-Driven Ansible environment**
 - This is the [current AAP 2.4 documentation for building an Event-Driven Ansible Decision Environment.](https://docs.redhat.com/en/documentation/red_hat_ansible_automation_platform/2.4/html/event-driven_ansible_controller_user_guide/eda-decision-environments#eda-decision-environments)

-This is an example DC definition file that can be used to build the environment:
+This is an example DE definition file that can be used to build the environment:

 ~~~
 ---